-- Customer instructions.
-This owner's manual provides information regarding operating instructions and user controls. - Improper installation, delivery or maintenance. - Failure of the product or damage to the product if it is abused, misused (for example, cavity arcing from wire rack or metal/foil), or used for other than the intended purpose or used commercially. - Replacement of house fuses or resetting of circuit breakers. - Damage to the product caused by accident, fire, floods or acts of God. - Incidental or consequential damage caused by possible defects with this appliance. - Damage caused after delivery.
+- Service trips to your home to teach you how to use the product. - Improper installation, delivery or maintenance. - Product not accessible to provide required service. - Failure of the product or damage to the product if it is abused, misused (for example, cavity arcing from wire rack or metal/foil), or used for other than the intended purpose or used commercially. - Replacement of house fuses or resetting of circuit breakers. - Damage to the product caused by accident, fire, floods or acts of God. - Incidental or consequential damage caused by possible defects with this appliance. - Damage caused after delivery.

-EXCLUSION OF IMPLIED WARRANTIES-Your sole and exclusive remedy is product repair as provided in this Limited Warranty.
+EXCLUSION OF IMPLIED WARRANTIES-Your sole and exclusive remedy is product exchange as provided in this Limited Warranty.
 Any implied warranties, including the implied warranties of merchantability or fitness for a particular purpose, are limited to one year or the shortest period allowed by law.